VITALIoTOrg/vitaliot/vital-core-security-adapter/README.md

     }
     ```

-* **/groups** expects the "vitalManToken" session cookie to be included in the
+* **/groups** expects the "vitalAccessToken" session cookie to be included in
-request and returns the list of groups.
+the request and returns the list of groups.
 Response example:

     ```json
     {